DGardnerrr/unit-2-project/README.md

 # unit-2-project

-Technologies Used: IntelliJ, ERD Tool, Spring Boot,Maven,postgres,pgAdmin, Postman
+Technologies Used: IntelliJ, ERD Tool/Lucidchart, Spring Boot,Maven,postgres,pgAdmin, Postman

 Project description: Created REST Api for database of a book app.
 The REST API will allow the User to keep track of their Books, Genres, Authors, and  Publishers.